diazjacob/Commission-Example/README.md

  ## Other Examples

- This is some other content displaying some of the other comissions I've worked on in the past.
+ This is some other content displaying some of the other commissions I've worked on in the past.

  <img src="/pics/vehiclephys.gif" width="600">